-Graham Walker, Ph.D., is a Fellow of the Presidio Institute in San Francisco.
+Graham Walker, Ph.D., is Executive Director of the Independent Institute in Oakland, California.
 He is a constitutional scholar and experienced higher education executive who also holds an appointment as Senior Research Scholar at the Witherspoon Institute in Princeton.

 Walker’s scholarly interests include comparative constitutionalism, political philosophy, theology and education.
 He is presently analyzing the theory and practice of conscience rights.
 Developing the forgotten distinction between liberalism and constitutionalism, he examines the ways in which mature liberalism slips the leash of constitutionalism and—paradoxically—ends up undermining individual rights in the name of community values.